 Midday flight to Udaipur.
 Afternoon boat cruise

-Fateh Prakash Palace or upgrade to the Oberoi
+Niwas Palace (or similar) or upgrade to the

 Sightseeing in Udaipur visiting the City Palace,

 Optional evening cultural performance at